kaiekubjas/academic-kickstart/content/post/MEGA-poster-award/index.md

 projects: []
 ---

 My PhD student [Olga Kuznetsova](https://okuznetsova.com) won shared Second Place Poster Award at [MEGA 2021](https://puremath.no/mega2021/) for her poster Algebraic Degree of Optimization Over a Variety.
-The poster is based on our recent preprint ["Algebraic degree of optimization over a variety with an application to p-norm distance degree"](https://arxiv.org/abs/2105.07785) together with Olga Kuznetsova and Luca Sodomaco.
+The poster is based on our recent preprint [Algebraic degree of optimization over a variety with an application to p-norm distance degree](https://arxiv.org/abs/2105.07785) together with Olga Kuznetsova and Luca Sodomaco.
 Congratulations, Olga!